 All investments must meet the requirements of the investment guidelines contained within the Investment Management Agreement.
 These guidelines include a range of investment restrictions covering all aspects of investment including permitted asset classes, single name, and industry and rating band limits, designed to ensure diversification, as well as benchmarks and performance targets.

-The use of derivatives is permitted but is restricted to efficient portfolio management and risk management.
+Where the use of derivatives is permitted, it is restricted to efficient portfolio management and risk management.

-Any investments that result in one or more of the investment guidelines not being met must be reported and classified as follows:
+Any investments that result in one or more of the investment guidelines not being met are reported as a breach.